Serious Injury Procedures

 - Before entering the scene, determine whether it is safe to approach.
 Look for hazards as well as what may have happened.
 It may be necessary to move the patient or to make the area safe before doing an assessment.

 - Provide first aid and assess the extent of the injuries.

 - Make contact with your supervisor.
-Depending on the complexity of the fire, that could be your crew boss, the Division Supervisor, the Incident Commander, or even dispatch.
+Depending on the complexity of the fire, that could be your Crew Boss, Division Supervisor, Incident Commander, or even dispatch.
 If your fire has a medical plan, follow the plan.

 - Number of people injured.

 - Severity of injuries (light, moderate, severe, life threatening).

 - Vital signs (pulse, respiration, level of consciousness, etc.).

 - Determine the best method of evacuation.
 Depending on the severity of injury or availability of resources, this decision may already be made for you.